 The epidemic is caused by the virus, but controlling it and reducing its human costs depends on social interventions.
 The fact that in the current COVID-19 discourse such interventions are called “nonpharmaceutical” shows how little social scientists have made their voices heard, and should inspire us to do more and speak out louder — while keeping distance!

-Source: Original article by The Jakarta Post: COVID-19 response ignores social context at our peril
+The article was first published in the Jakarta Post: COVID-19 response ignores social context at our peril

 The opinions expressed in this article are those of the author and do not reflect an official stance of Bangkok Tribune.